*The American Yawp is an evolving, collaborative text. Please click here to improve this chapter.*

 In late 1633, both Protestant and Catholic settlers left England for the Chesapeake, arriving in Maryland in March 1634.
 Men of middling means found greater opportunities in Maryland, which prospered as a tobacco colony without the growing pains suffered by Virginia.

 Unfortunately, Lord Baltimore’s hopes of a diverse Christian colony were thwarted.
 Most colonists were Protestants relocating from Virginia.
-Many of these Protestants were radical Quakers and Puritans who were frustrated with Virginia’s efforts to force adherence to the Anglican, or Church of England, faith.
+Many of these Protestants were radical Quakers and Puritans who were frustrated with Virginia’s efforts to force adherence to the Anglican Church, also known as the Church of England.
 In 1650, Puritans revolted, setting up a new government that prohibited both Catholicism and Anglicanism.
-Governor William Stone attempted to put down the revolt in 1655, but would not be successful until 1658.
+Governor William Stone attempted to put down the revolt in 1655 but was not successful until 1658.
 Two years after the Glorious Revolution (1688–1689), the Calverts lost control of Maryland and the province became a royal colony.

 New Haven Colony had a more directly religious origin, as the founders attempted a new experiment in Puritanism.
-In 1638, John Davenport, Theophilus Eaton, and other supporters of the Puritan faith settled in the Quinnipiac (New Haven) area of the Connecticut River Valley.
-In 1643, New Haven Colony was officially organized, with Eaton named governor.
+In 1638, John Davenport, Theophilus Eaton, and other supporters of the Puritan faith settled in the Quinnipiac River Valley (New Haven) area of Connecticut.
+In 1643 New Haven Colony was officially organized, with Eaton named governor.
 In the early 1660s, three men who had signed the death warrant for Charles I were concealed in New Haven.
 This did not win the colony any favors, and it became increasingly poorer and weaker.
 In 1665, New Haven was absorbed into Connecticut, but its singular religious tradition endured with the creation of Yale College.

 Compared to other Dutch colonies around the globe, the settlements on the Hudson River were relatively minor.
 The Dutch West India Company realized that in order to secure its fur trade in the area, it needed to establish a greater presence in New Netherland.
 Toward this end, the company formed New Amsterdam on Manhattan Island in 1625.

 Although the Dutch extended religious tolerance to those who settled in New Netherland, the population remained small.
-This left the colony vulnerable to English attack during the 1650s and 1660s, resulting in the hand-over of New Netherland to England in 1664.
-The new colony of New York was named for the proprietor, James, the Duke of York, brother to Charles I and funder of the expedition against the Dutch in 1664.
-New York was briefly reconquered by the Netherlands in 1667, and class and ethnic conflicts in New York City contributed to the rebellion against English authorities during the Glorious Revolution of 1688-89.
-Colonists of Dutch ancestry resisted assimilation into English culture well into the eighteenth century, prompting New York Anglicans to note that the colony was “rather like a conquered foreign province.”6
+This left the colony vulnerable to English attack during the 1650s and 1660s, resulting in the handover of New Netherland to England in 1664.
+The new colony of New York was named for the proprietor, James, the Duke of York, brother to Charles II and funder of the expedition against the Dutch in 1664.
+New York was briefly reconquered by the Netherlands in 1667, and class and ethnic conflicts in New York City contributed to the rebellion against English authorities during the Glorious Revolution of 1688–1689.
+Colonists of Dutch ancestry resisted assimilation into English culture well into the eighteenth century, prompting New York Anglicans to note that the colony was “rather like a conquered foreign province.”16

-The Pennsylvania soil did not lend itself to the slave-based agriculture of the Chesapeake, but other colonies would depend heavily on slavery from their very foundations.
-The creation of the colony of Carolina, later divided into North and South Carolina and Georgia, was part of Charles I’s scheme to strengthen the English hold on the eastern seaboard and pay off political and cash debts.
-The Lords Proprietor of Carolina—eight very powerful favorites of the king—used the model of the colonization of Barbados to settle the area.
+The Pennsylvania soil did not lend itself to the slave-based agriculture of the Chesapeake, but other colonies depended heavily on slavery from their very foundations.
+The creation of the colony of Carolina, later divided into North and South Carolina and Georgia, was part of Charles II’s scheme to strengthen the English hold on the Eastern Seaboard and pay off political and cash debts.
+The Lords Proprietor of Carolina—eight powerful favorites of the king—used the model of the colonization of Barbados to settle the area.
 In 1670, three ships of colonists from Barbados arrived at the mouth of the Ashley River, where they founded Charles Town.
 This defiance of Spanish claims to the area signified England’s growing confidence as a colonial power.

 To attract colonists, the Lords Proprietor offered alluring incentives: religious tolerance, political representation by assembly, exemption from fees, and large land grants.
-These incentives worked and Carolina grew quickly, attracting not only middling farmers and artisans but also wealthy planters.
+These incentives worked, and Carolina grew quickly, attracting not only middling farmers and artisans but also wealthy planters.
 Colonists who could pay their own way to Carolina were granted 150 acres per family member.
-The Lords Proprietor allowed for slaves to be counted as members of the family.
-This encouraged the creation of large rice and indigo plantations along the coast of Carolina, which were more stable commodities than the deerskin and Indian slave trades.
-Because of the size of Carolina, the authority of the Lords Proprietor was especially weak in the northern reaches on the Albemarle Sound.
+The Lords Proprietor allowed for enslaved people to be counted as members of the family.
+This encouraged the creation of large rice and indigo plantations along the coast of Carolina; these were more stable commodities than deerskins and enslaved Native Americans.
+Because of the size of Carolina, the authority of the Lords Proprietor was especially weak in the northern reaches on Albemarle Sound.
 This region had been settled by Virginians in the 1650s and was increasingly resistant to Carolina authority.
-As a result, the Lords Proprietor founded the separate province of North Carolina in 1691.
+As a result, the Lords Proprietor founded the separate province of North Carolina in 1691.19

 V. Riot, Rebellion, and Revolt